Shadman554/VetDatabaseManager/replit.md

 This is a comprehensive admin panel for a veterinary educational platform built with React, TypeScript, Express.js, and Drizzle ORM.
 The application provides a complete CRUD content management system for educational resources including books, diseases, drugs, dictionary terms, staff information, and more.
 It features a clean, modern interface built with shadcn/ui components and Tailwind CSS with full create, read, update, and delete capabilities for all content types.

 ### Recent Updates (August 2025)
+- **Notification Categories & Image URL Fix (2025-08-02)**: Added comprehensive notification categorization system with 10 content types (general, drugs, diseases, books, terminology, slides, tests, notes, instruments, normal ranges) with bilingual labels and icons.
+Fixed image URL validation to prevent database errors - now enforces 500-character limit and requires web URLs only (not uploaded files or base64 data).
 - **Comprehensive Notification System Implementation (2025-08-02)**: Added complete notification management with admin interface for creating, viewing, marking as read, and deleting notifications.
-Integrated with external veterinary API endpoints for real-time notification handling, supporting Kurdish/English content and various notification types (general, drug, disease, quiz, update, reminder).
+Integrated with external veterinary API endpoints for real-time notification handling, supporting Kurdish/English content and various notification types.

 ### Previous Updates (July 2025)
 - **One-Click Deployment Package (2025-07-22)**: Created complete deployment package with automated setup scripts, documentation, and launcher for easy PC deployment